 Having had the opportunity to represent hundreds of college students over the years, I’ve learned that they don’t know what their rights are.
 That’s not surprising: there aren’t any classes on it, and most people don’t think it’s something you need to worry about.
-After all, know one thinks they are going to get arrested or questioned.
+After all, no one thinks they are going to get arrested or questioned.
 They are also naïve about the things that can get them in trouble.
-So, in an effort to keep you from learning things the hard way, here are my top ** rules to always remember.
+So, in an effort to keep you from learning things the hard way, here are my top Ten rules to always remember.

 - Police don’t have to tell you they are “cops” – I don’t know where this rumor came from…probably the movies.
 But it’s not true.
 Law enforcement can flat out lie to you.
 So asking an officer to tell you if he is an officer isn’t getting you anywhere.